 General Gorenc was born in Ljubljana, Slovenia.
-He has commanded a fighter squadron, an operations group, two wings, the Air Force District Washington, and a component Numbered Air Force.
+He has commanded a fighter squadron, an operations group, a wing, an expeditionary wing, the Air Force District Washington, and a component Numbered Air Force.
 General Gorenc has served in numerous positions at Air Combat Command, the Air Staff, the Joint Staff, and at US European Command/Supreme Headquarters Allied Powers Europe.
 Prior to assuming his current position, he was the Assistant Vice Chief of Staff and Director, Air Staff, Headquarters U.S. Air Force, Washington, D.C.

 1979 Bachelor of Science degree in civil engineering, U.S. Air Force Academy, Colorado Springs, Colo.

 1986 Air Command and Staff College, by correspondence

 1986 NATO Tactical Leadership Program, Jever AB, West Germany